 You must maintain high standards of honesty and integrity in your work.
-You should treat all pupils, colleagues, parents, carers and visitors with respect and professional courtesy.
+You should treat all pupils/students, colleagues, parents/carers and visitors with respect and professional courtesy.
 You should maintain professional boundaries and avoid behaviour which may lead any reasonable adult to question your behaviour, motivations or intentions

-4.3 To maintain high standards of working practice with or around children, you are expected to comply with 'safe working practice' guidance which can be found here.
+4.3 In order to maintain high standards of working practice with and/or around children, you are expected to comply with 'safe working practice' guidance.